Alessio1599/single-ECG-classification/code/train.md

 - number of epochs

 ## I can check on Stack Overflow, to see how they usually implement the learning rate schedule !!!

+### I WAS HAVING DIFFICULTIES IN DEFINING CALLBACKS..